ashutoshbw/headless-calendar/README.md

 ['Monday', 'Tuesday', 'Wednesday', 'Thursday', 'Friday', 'Saturday', 'Sunday'];
 ```

 `headless-calendar` is a very small tool.
 Not much to know about it.
-Let's cover the rest of detail using question answer format.
-Click on the triangle on the left to expand.
+Let's cover the rest of details using question answer style.
+Click the triangle on left to expand.

 <details>
   <summary>